Author: Karsten Silz

 Why popularity?
 Because picking a popular technology makes our developer life easier: easier to learn, build, debug & deploy, easier to find jobs/hire, and easier to convince teammates & bosses.
 Now popularity can make a difference in two situations: When multiple technologies score similarly, we could go for the most popular one.
 And when a technology is very unpopular, we may not use it.

 Like this index?
-Then subscribe to it as a newsletter to have it in your inbox every three months!
+Then subscribe to it as a newsletter and have it in your inbox every three months!

 Table Of Contents